moflo/tessel-digole12864/README.md

 Tessel library driver for Digole Serial Display 128x64 OLED

-If you run into any issues you can ask for support on the [Relay Module Forums](http://forums.tessel.io/category/relay).
+If you run into any issues you can ask for support on the [3rd Party Module Forums](http://forums.tessel.io/category/digole).

 Hardware Setup
 --------------

-e.g. "Here are some pictures that will help you plug in this module" or "these are the switches that are user controlled."
+Digole Serial Display module, available in multiple configurations directly from Digole [Digole OLED Info](http://www.digole.com/index.php?productID=540)

 Installation
 ------------